Library cache file magic bytes (.ax)

 What are the magic bytes for .ax files?

-The magic bytes for Library cache file files are 4D 5A at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Library cache file (.ax) files are 4D 5A at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .ax file?